US successfully tests missile defense system

 - US defense official: Test is not related to a July 4 North Korea missile launch

-(CNN)A United States-built missile defense system successfully intercepted its target during a test run Tuesday, the US Missile Defense Agency said in a news release.
+(CNN)A United States-built missile defense system on Tuesday successfully intercepted its target during a test run, the US Missile Defense Agency said.

-The Terminal High Altitude Area Defense (THAAD) missile defense system successfully shot down a target over Alaska, according to the MDA.
+The Terminal High Altitude Area Defense (THAAD) missile defense system successfully shot down a target over Alaska, according to a news release.

 "I couldn't be more proud of the government and contractor team who executed this flight test today," said MDA Director Lt.
 Gen. Sam Greaves in the statement.
 "This test further demonstrates the capabilities of the THAAD weapon system and its ability to intercept and destroy ballistic missile threats."